 We view BOI's Asset Risk as moderate and assign a score of ba1, one notch below the Macro-Adjusted score.
-The assigned score reflects our view that new problem loan formation will outweigh the now slower improvement in the problem loans ratio due to coronavirusrelated disruption of the debt purchasing and securitisation markets.
-The bank's sizeable stock of forborne loans and loans in negative equity, as well as relatively higher leveraged finance and real estate construction exposures, elevates the bank's sensitivity to the adverse macroeconomic environment driven by the outbreak of the coronavirus.
+The assigned score reflects our view that new problem loan formation will outweigh resumption of NPL disposals after a pandemic-induced hiatus last year.
+The bank's sizeable stock of forborne loans and loans in negative equity, as well as relatively higher leveraged finance and real estate construction exposures, elevates the bank's sensitivity to the adverse macroeconomic environment.